Passion Pit: Early years and Chunk of Change: 2007–2009

-2007–09: Chunk of Change

 The band's debut EP, Chunk of Change, was released on September 16, 2008.
 The first four tracks were those that Angelakos had written as a gift for his girlfriend.
 The tracks quickly became popular throughout the Emerson College campus, where Angelakos was attending classes at the time, and had been passing out his own, self-produced copies.
 Two tracks, "Sleepyhead" and "Better Things", were added for the commercial release of the EP.
 The same year of their debut EP's release, the band was chosen as "Best New Local Act in 2008" in the WFNX/Boston Phoenix best music poll.

 The first and only single to be released from the EP, "Sleepyhead", received a good deal of exposure through its use in numerous media campaigns and advertisements, while the video for the song, directed by The Wilderness, was included on Pitchfork's Top 40 Music Videos of 2008 list.
-"Sleepyhead" was also used for the release trailer for the video game "Little Big Planet 2".
 The song contains samples of "Óró Mo Bháidín" by Irish singer and harpist Mary O'Hara.

 Other songs from the EP received some exposure as well.
 "Cuddle Fuddle" was featured in E4's second series of The Inbetweeners and "I've Got Your Number" was used in an advertisement for the cash card from O2, Money in the UK.

-2009–11: Manners
+Manners: 2009–2011

 The band's first full-length studio album, Manners, was released on May 18, 2009, in the UK and May 19, 2009, in the United States and Canada.
 In celebration, the band played their record release party on the 18th in New York City on a Rocks Off boat cruise.
 In a preview article, ClashMusic.com commented that the album "has every chance to rank as one of the year's best" and that "it reveals additional nuances with each visit: a sure-fire sign of an album with true longevity".